JinxiaoDuan/DynamicsOfBottlencks/README.md

 # DynamicsOfBottlencks
 1: About code:

-(1) Put code of the bottleneck_dynamics.cpp, and the data in the input file in your project.
+(1) Put code of the bottleneck_dynamics.cpp, and the data in the input file in the same project.

 (2) Execute bottleneck_dynamics.cpp or bottleneck_dynamics.exe to calcalate the dynamics of traffic bottlencks in the entire network.